Redundancy insurance

 What is redundancy insurance?

-Redundancy insurance, often called unemployment insurance, is a form of income protection that can pay out if you lose your job.
+Redundancy insurance, often also known as unemployment insurance, is a form of income protection that can pay out if you lose your job unexpectedly.

-It provides a tax-free monthly payment that could continue for up to 12 months, to cover a percentage of your gross monthly income while you look for a new job.
+Insurance against redundancy provides a tax-free monthly payment that could continue for up to 12 months – or sometimes longer – to cover a percentage of your gross monthly income while you look for a new job.

 This allows you to continue paying your mortgage and making income or loan repayments.
 It’s a way of reducing the risks of getting into debt and avoiding the stress that this could bring.

-We don’t compare standalone policies for redundancy insurance on Comparethemarket, but you can compare quotes for different types of income protection insurance, which include unemployment cover.
+We don’t currently compare standalone policies for redundancy insurance at Compare the Market.
+However, you can compare quotes for different types of income protection insurance, which include unemployment cover.

 How does redundancy insurance work?

 Most policies offer cover for an unemployment period of up to 12 months.
-The pay-out is typically up to 70% of your gross annual income (before tax).
-However, providers might cap the total amount if you’re on a higher scale salary.
+The payout is typically up to 65% or 70% of your gross (before tax) monthly income.
+However, providers might cap the total amount if you’re on a very high salary.

-What types of insurance are available if I lose my job?
+What redundancy cover is available if I lose my job?

 What does redundancy insurance cover?